watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     helm create web
     ```

-13. We now need to update the generated scaffold to match our requirements.
-We
-    will first update the file named `values.yaml`.
+8. We now need to update the generated scaffold to match our requirements.
+We will first update the file named `values.yaml`.

     ```bash
     cd web
     code values.yaml
     ```

-14. Search for the `image` definition and update the values so that they match the following:
+9. Search for the `image` definition and update the values so that they match the following:

     ```yaml
     image:
       repository: [LOGINSERVER].azurecr.io/content-web
-      tag: latest
       pullPolicy: Always
     ```

-15. Search for `nameOverride` and `fullnameOverride` entries and update the values so that they match the following:
+10. Search for `nameOverride` and `fullnameOverride` entries and update the values so that they match the following:

     ```yaml
     nameOverride: "web"
     fullnameOverride: "web"
     ```

-16. Search for the `service` definition and update the values so that they match the following:
+11. Search for the `service` definition and update the values so that they match the following:

     ```yaml
     service: